 In fact, the most surprising thing about our semi-virtual setup is that as a company, our total number of vacation days has gone down!
 My staff doesn’t necessarily have to take a day off to go spend an hour at their kids’ school for the winter program.
 And because they’re able to feel more balanced, they’re far less stressed overall.

 Yes, there is a downside, but it’s really just one thing.
 It does cost money up front to duplicate a work station both in the office and in all my employees’ homes.
 But in the long run, since productivity is way up (and it is!) and since vacation use has gone down, I’m still positive when you get to the bottom line.

-Sure, semi-virtual doesn’t work for everyone, but it’s worth exploring for many entrepreneurs.
+Sure, virtual team communication doesn’t work for everyone, but it’s worth exploring for many entrepreneurs.
 Flexibility, lower stress, improved productivity…there’s a lot to love!